 Around here, we’re really into fresh berries all summer long.
 Straight from the farmer’s market or in the form of pie, you just can’t go wrong.

-Also, we’re all about the buttery flaky crust (no shortening here,) which hugs all the very best pies.
+We’re all about the buttery flaky crust (no shortening here,) which hugs all the very best pies.
 From the Best Fall Apple Pie to this luscious Summer Blueberry Pie… it’s gotta have a flaky butter crust.

-All this pie talk had me dreaming of fresh strawberry pie for days.
-So here it is.
 This fresh strawberry pie is even better than our favorite restaurant pie – we get to pick the best ripe berries and use only 3 real and simple ingredients to let the strawberries shine.

 Nothing Beats a Flaky, Buttery Crust